oregenal/cbackend/README.md

-# Simple backend server, writen on c.
+# Simple backend server, written in c.

 It's receive WebSocket connection from the game site and updating highscore.